CodeYourFuture/curriculum/common-content/en/module/how-our-curriculum-works/workshops/index.md

 time= 30
 [objectives]
 1="Locate the CYF Workshops repo"
-2="Explain how we use workshops at CYF"
-3="Relate the use of workshops to active learning"
+2="Describe how we use workshops during Saturday sessions at CYF" 3="Relate the use of workshops to active learning"
 +++